A general model of hierarchical fractal scale-free networks: Conclusion and discussion

-We have studied the bond-percolation problem on infinite FSFNs built by our model and computed analytically the critical point $\pc$, correlation length exponent $\nu$, correlation volume exponent $\tilde{\nu}$, and order parameter exponent $\beta$.
-These quantities are obtained by counting the numbers of subgraphs of $G$ satisfying specific conditions.
-Since the size of the generator $G$ is usually small, it is easy to count such numbers of subgraphs.
-Moreover, we have revealed the effect of the clustering property on the percolation transition by comparing the critical points of FSFNs whose structural properties are the same as each other except for the clustering coefficient.
+We have also studied the bond-percolation problem on infinite FSFNs built by our model and computed analytically the critical point $\pc$ and various critical exponents.
+Furthermore, the effect of the clustering property on the percolation transition has been examined by comparing the critical points of FSFNs whose structural properties are the same as each other except for the clustering coefficient.
 As demonstrated by this example, the present model makes it possible to elucidate how a specific structural property influences a phenomenon occurring on FSFNs by varying systematically the structures of FSFNs.